ninegua/tipjar/FAQ.md

 The long term effect is that the newer and higher balance will eventually bring up the average.
 Having sufficient supply means a canister has more room to deal with irregular traffic patterns.

-## What happens if a canister's controller drains its cycles level?
+## What happens if a canister's controller drains it cycle level?

 This will usually be considered as a [Rug Pull], which unfortunately cannot be prevented as long as the canister has a controller other than the [black hole canister].
 Tip Jar does not vouch for a canister's authenticity or its long term viability, so please Do Your Own Research before deciding to back a project or its canisters.